-Kent is a blogger and freelance writer who enjoys sharing her knowledge about consumer tech.
-She plays mobile games on her free time.
+Kent is a content creator who enjoys sharing her knowledge about consumer tech.
+She enjoys playing Black Desert Mobile.

 Steps to Disable the Lock Screen in Windows 10

 The lock screen is a familiar feature in smartphones and tablets.
 It is usually enabled to prevent accidental unlocks.
 However, it may not be as useful in Windows 10 as it is on your device.
 If that's the case, then you might as well disable it.
 The problem is you don't know how.

 Well, guess what?
 It's not that difficult.
 You just need to follow these five simple steps.

 Long press the Windows key on your keyboard.
 Press the "R" key and then select "Run."
 On the run dialog, type "GPedit.msc" then press "Enter."
 If it doesn't work, click the search button on the taskbar, type "GPedit.msc" then press "Enter."
 This will prompt your computer to open the Local Group Policy Editor.

 Just remember that the Local Group Policy Editor is not available on some versions of Windows 10.

 On the Local Group Policy Editor, go to Local Computer Policy > Computer Configuration > Administrative Templates > Control Panel > Personalization.

 On the right panel, you can see the menu for Personalization.
 Double-click on "Do not display the lock screen."